List of Frequently Abbreviated Terms

 Don't be defensive or aggressive – Your actions and conduct will be important factors in the Hearing Officer's assessment of the credibility of your testimony.

 Make written notes of anything the other party says with which you disagree – Your notes can be used to refresh your memory of certain events, but don't read from these notes word for word.
 Notes read into the record are hearsay evidence, and may be less believable or credible.

 In addition to the documents you receive with your Notice of Telephone Hearing, you may need other written evidence to help your case.
 Written evidence includes letters, time cards, medical reports, etc. You may also want to use photos, maps, charts, etc., if they help explain the facts of your case.
 Make sure that you are able to explain who prepared the written evidence, its purpose, and how it helps your case.
-If you need records that are not available to you, ask OAH for a subpoena.
+If you need records that are not available to you, ask the Office of Administrative Hearings (OAH) for a subpoena.
 If you use written statements or letters at your hearing instead of first-hand testimony from those individuals, those written statements or letters may not be as persuasive to the Hearing Officer as first-hand testimony.
 IMPORTANT: If you have written evidence you want to use in the hearing, you must provide it to the OAH and to the other parties involved in the hearing before the time set for the hearing.
-Their names and addresses are shown on the Notice of Hearing.
+Their names and addresses are shown on the Notice of Telephone Hearing.
 If you fail to provide copies of your written evidence to the other party or parties before the hearing, the Hearing Officer may decide not to consider your evidence.

 Are Video or Audio Recordings Allowed As Evidence?